 Abstract

-Within the UK, the western European hedgehog (Erinaceus europaeus) has suffered a long term population decline to the point of being considered vulnerable to extinction in Great Britain.
-Here we test if the pollen content of hedgehog faeces reflects their dominantly insect diet, rather than atmospheric contamination.
+Within the UK, the western European hedgehog (Erinaceus europaeus) has suffered a long-term population decline to the point of being considered vulnerable to extinction in Great Britain.
+Here we test whether the pollen content of hedgehog faeces reflects their dominantly insect diet, rather than atmospheric contamination.
 Palynological results show that entomophilous pollen is the most common in hedgehog faeces.
-This implies that the pollen signature of a hedgehog faeces reflects the habitat within which they were feeding.
+This implies that the pollen signature of hedgehog faeces reflects the habitat within which they were feeding.
 This could therefore be used to track hedgehogs through botanically heterogeneous landscapes such as urban and sub-urban gardens.
 An exploratory study was also performed to assess the presence of microplastics within faecal samples.
-This found that microplastics were present in all but two samples.
+Microplastics were present in all but two samples.

 Original languageEnglish